groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datarow/_index.md

 ```

-Gets the current state of the row with regard to its relationship to the com.groupdocs.assembly.system.data.DataRowCollection.
+Gets the current state of the row with regard to its relationship to the [DataRowCollection](../../com.groupdocs.assembly.system.data/datarowcollection).

 **Returns:**
-int - One of the com.groupdocs.assembly.system.data.DataRowState values.
-The returned value is a bitwise combination of com.groupdocs.assembly.system.data.DataRowState constants.
+int - One of the [DataRowState](../../com.groupdocs.assembly.system.data/datarowstate) values.
+The returned value is a bitwise combination of [DataRowState](../../com.groupdocs.assembly.system.data/datarowstate) constants.
 ### setRowState(int state) {#setRowState-int-}
 ```
 public void setRowState(int state)